Autism-friendly guidelines for visiting Amos Rex

 If you require to accessibility, you can always use the accessible entrance even without online tickets.
 The accessible entrance is also used by different guided tour groups, museum professionals with an ICOM card and people with a press card.

 For calmer and quieter visits, Amos Rex usually has the least visitors during weekday afternoons and weekday evenings after 6 pm.
-During the day time and morning we get a lot of school groups, especially from 12 April to 1 June.
+During the daytime and morning we have a lot of school groups visiting us.

 If you arrive with a pre-booked ticket, enter from the Lasipalatsi Square side through this accessible entrance.
 The door’s opening button is circled.